 Chiseling and prying: For bondlines where one substrate can be sacrificed — where the goal is to preserve one substrate and remove the other — thin wedge tools, chisels, and prying can split the bondline.
 This approach works when the adhesive layer is thick enough to provide a fracture plane, and when the fracture mode is cohesive (through the adhesive) rather than adhesive (at one substrate surface, requiring mechanical cleaning of the other).

-Scoring and cutting: Diamond blades, carbide-tipped scoring tools, and oscillating multi-tool with carbide accessories can score or cut through cured epoxy in controlled ways.
-For removing potted components from electronics assemblies, careful cutting around the component perimeter before heating allows component extraction with minimal heat damage.
+Scoring and cutting: Diamond blades, carbide scoring tools, and oscillating multi-tools score or cut through cured epoxy in controlled ways.
+For potted electronics, cutting around the component perimeter before heating allows extraction with minimal heat damage.

 Thermal Softening for Rework